mo1ein/jobname/src/ozone.md

 - How much experience do you have with Go?

-- Golang is OOP language?
+- Is Golang an OOP language?

 - Go has inheritance concept?